tdauth/the-siege-of-minas-tirith/README.md

 The following events will happpen after a fixed time:

-* Ride of the Rohirim
-* Haradrim arrive with Mumakil
+* Ride of the Rohirim and Haradrim arrive with Mumakil
-* The Army of the Dead arrives
+* The Army of the Dead and Sauron arrive
-* Sauron arrives

 ### Unit Training